You may not use the Services if you are younger than 13 years old unless you have the agreement of your parent or legal guardian.

 “User Content” means all information and content (including text, photos, images, sound, video and any other materials) that a user submits to the Services.

 Signing Up.
 To use some of the Services, you must register for an account (“Account”) and provide information about yourself and/or your child.
 You must always provide true, complete and updated information for the Account.
-You also must be of legal age (usually 18 years old) to create the account.
+You also must be of legal age (usually 18 years old or older) to create the account.
 You may turn off your Account at any time by following the instructions on the Site.
 If you are adding a student to an Account, you are certifying that you are the parent or legal guardian of the child listed on the Account.
 As the parent or legal guardian, it is your responsibility to decide whether the Services are appropriate for your child.

 Account Responsibilities.
 Keep your password private.
 You are responsible for the activity that happens on or through your Account.
 Do not use your Account password on other sites or applications.
-You must immediately tell K12 of any unauthorized use, or suspected unauthorized use of your Account or any other failure of security.
+You must immediately tell Stride of any unauthorized use, or suspected unauthorized use of your Account or any other failure of security.

 How You Use the Services.
 We give you a non-transferable, limited license to use and access the Services only for your own personal use.
 We can take back that license at any time.
 You do not have the rights to:

-Change or use our content for other purposes:
+Change or use our content for other purposes;

 communicate or publish it to a third party, including the public, people you know, or other businesses and entities;